-Nat Hentoff, a restless, uncompromising paragon of modern, independent journalism, died on January 7 in New York at the age of 91.
-His family was by his side, and Billie Holiday, whom he presented on the 1957 television special “The Sound of Jazz,” was on the turntable.
+Nat Hentoff, a restless, uncompromising paragon of modern, independent journalism, died on January 7, 2017, in New York at the age of 91.
+His family was by his side, and Billie Holiday, whom he presented on the 1957 television special, “The Sound of Jazz,” was on the turntable.
 Hentoff was fond of quoting the late New York Times columnist Tom Wicker’s observation about their mutual hero I.F.
 Stone.
 “He said he never lost his ‘sense of rage.’
 Neither have I.” While Nat aimed his journalistic lance primarily at issues related to what the Times obituary identified as “free speech, wayward politics…and the Constitution,” jazz played a major role in shaping his core values.
-In a 1997 interview with C-Span, he told Brian Lamb that his youth in Boston was marked by two disparate phenomena, violent anti-Semitism and something “more fulfilling.
+In a 1997 interview with C-Span, he told Book Notes host Brian Lamb that his youth in Boston was marked by two disparate phenomena, violent anti-Semitism and something “more fulfilling.
 I was introduced to jazz, and that’s become a basic concern and passion of mine ever since.”

 Hentoff began his 1986 memoir Boston Boy with the story of a group of rabbis conducting a ritual excommunication of him at a motel in Tewksbury, Massachusetts, because of a petition he’d signed protesting Israel’s 1982 invasion of Lebanon.
-If he’d been called to the motel to defend himself, he said he “would have told them about my life as a heretic, a tradition I keep precisely because I am a Jew, and a tradition I was strengthened in because I came to know certain jazz musicians at so early an age that they, not unwittingly, were my chief rabbis for many years…I would be excommunicated nonetheless, for what could Duke Ellington and Charles Mingus mean to that court of assizes?”
+If he’d been called to the motel to defend himself, Hentoff said he “would have told them about my life as a heretic, a tradition I keep precisely because I am a Jew, and a tradition I was strengthened in because I came to know certain jazz musicians at so early an age that they, not unwittingly, were my chief rabbis for many years…I would be excommunicated nonetheless, for what could Duke Ellington and Charles Mingus mean to that court of assizes?”
 What he meant by “so early an age,” he wrote in a later memoir, Speaking Freely, was eleven, when jazz became his “vocation, the equivalent of a religion.”

 While Hentoff ultimately wore many hats as a journalist, it was through jazz that I first encountered him, and I wasn’t alone.
 Before I was out of high school, many of my friendships were based in a mutual love for the music, and an understanding that our identity with something as unconventional as jazz was a signifier of our youthful thrust for individuality.
 Nat was of our parents’ generation, but his odyssey as a non-conformist made him one of our most trusted guides, just as he was for many others.
 A few years ago, as I was preparing an introductory talk for the area screening of a documentary about Hentoff, The Pleasures of Being Out of Step, I asked the African American spouse of one of my in-laws if Hentoff’s name rang a bell “Sure,” she said, “I learned about jazz through all those liner notes he wrote.”